Cordobo/angularx-qrcode/projects/angularx-qrcode/README.md

-# angularx-qrcode
+# @ubirch/angularx-qrcode

-`angularx-qrcode` is a fast and easy-to-use Ionic 4/5 and Angular12 QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular 12 app with support for AOT and the Ivy compiler and runtime.
+`@ubirch/angularx-qrcode` is a fast and easy-to-use Ionic 4/5 and Angular 12 QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular 12 app with support for AOT and the Ivy compiler and runtime.
-It is a drop-in replacement for the no-longer-maintained `angularx-qrcode`, which was a replacement for angular2 component `ng2-qrcode` and based on node-qrcode.
+It is a drop-in replacement for the no-longer-maintained `angularx-qrcode` package of Andreas Jacob <andreas@cordobo.de (http://cordobo.com/) which was a replacement for angular2 component `ng2-qrcode` and based on node-qrcode.

 ## Demo App